mullvad/mullvadvpn-app/docs/known-issues.md

 ### Android exposes in-tunnel VPN IPs to network adjacent attackers via ARP

-By default the `arp_ignore` setting is set to `0` on Android.
+By default the kernel paramter `arp_ignore` is set to `0` on Android.
 This makes the device reply to ARP requests for any local target IP address, configured on any interface.
 This means that any network adjacent attacker (same LAN) can figure out the IP address configured on the VPN tunnel interface by simply sending a lot of ARP requests on LAN.
 This is a system setting and the Mullvad VPN app has no permission to change this behaviour.

-Most Android devices are affected since this is the default behaviour.
-It has been reported upstream to Google, and we wait for their response.
+All Android devices that we know of are are affected and it is the default behaviour of Android.
+We've reported upstream to Google, and we wait for their response.

+We consider this a low severity issue.
+The in-tunnel IP is not considered a secret and an attacker would have to be on the same LAN to disclose it.
+Users that are worried can login & logout of their account in order to rotate the IP to a new one.

 #### Timeline
-* November 12 ###!!!CHECK DATE!!!###, 2024 - Auditors reported ARP issue on Linux, MLLVD-CR-24-03.
+* November 6, 2024 - Auditors reported ARP issue on Linux, later classified as MLLVD-CR-24-03.
+* November 13, 2024 - Mullvad engineers were able to reproduce the issue on Android.
 * November 14, 2024 - [Issue reported upstream to Google.](https://issuetracker.google.com/issues/378814597)